Techdozo

 REST is the most popular way of building APIs, but it has many shortcomings.
 Let’s understand the problem with REST APIs that GraphQL promises to solve.

-• Standard: GraphQL specification is maintained by the GraphQL community.
-Thus, it provides a comprehensive standard for developing APIs in a maintainable way.
-Even though REST API has been around for many years, the industry-wide standard is non-existent.
+- Standard: The GraphQL specification is maintained by the GraphQL community, providing a comprehensive standard for developing maintainable APIs.
+In contrast, REST APIs lack an industry-wide standard despite being around for many years.

-• Under fetching: As REST APIs are built around resources and are usually fine-grained, a client application may have to call multiple APIs to construct a view.
-This is typically not a problem in GraphQL because of its hierarchal nature.
+API of a REST API may return many other fields, such as payment details, discounts, shipment details, etc., making it inefficient for mobile use. - Under fetching: REST APIs are usually fine-grained and built around resources.
+Thus, a client application may call multiple APIs to construct a view.
+This is typically not an issue in GraphQL due to its hierarchal nature.

-This doesn’t mean GraphQL is perfect in every sense, it has its own shortcomings.
+However, this doesn’t mean GraphQL is perfect in every sense; it has its own shortcomings.
 For example:

-• As REST API is around for many years, it has a very well-defined security measure but the same is not true for GraphQL.
+- As REST API has been around for many years, it has a very well-defined security measure, but the same is not true for GraphQL.

-• Things like rate limiting are harder to implement in GraphQL.
-This can very easily lead to a denial of service attack, as it’s very much possible to bring down the whole service by requesting deeply nested data.
+- Things like rate limiting are harder to implement in GraphQL.
+This can easily lead to a denial of service attack, as it’s possible to bring down the whole service by requesting deeply nested data.

-As with everything in life, choosing between REST and GraphQL boils down to making trade-offs.
+As with everything in life, choosing between REST and GraphQL involves making trade-offs.

 A GraphQL service can support the following operations